 Kayak New Zealand’s most beautiful river, the pelorus, with experienced guides who also give some expert insight into the native flora and fauna surrounding this stunning stretch of water.
 This is the spot Sir Peter Jackson chose to film the dramatic dwarf barrel-escape scene in The Hobbit: The Desolation of Smaug, and you instantly see why the lush forest, pristine water and rocky gorges were deemed film-worthy.
 Pelorus Eco Adventures run their famous Hobbit Kayak Tour twice daily, from 9am or 2pm, so if you take the early ferry to Picton you can be having a coffee on Cuba street in the morning and barrelling down the river in the afternoon!

 2. Nelson.
-Flying Fox/Zipline at Happy Valley Adventures (1 hour, State Highway 6)
+Flying Fox at Cable Bay Adventure Park (1 hour, State Highway 6)

-Ziplining is a thrilling ride for adventure travellers of all ages, confidence levels and abilities.
-Situated just off the main road between Havelock and Nelson, Happy Valley Adventures is one of the best places to try ziplining in New Zealand's South Island, and a unique experience in the world.
-Here you can enjoy the world’s only Skywire flying fox, zipping at almost 100km/h for a mile over lush New Zealand forest and gorgeous panoramas over the hills towards the sea.
+Ziplining and flying foxes offer a fun, thrilling ride for adventure travellers of all ages, confidence levels and abilities.
+And right here in Nelson, situated just off the main road from Havelock, Cable Bay Adventure Park is one of the best places to do it not only in New Zealand's South Island, but in the world.
+Here, you can enjoy the world’s only Skywire flying fox, the longest flying fox on the planet, zipping at almost 100km/h for a mile over lush New Zealand forest and gorgeous panoramas over the hills towards the sea!

 3. Abel Tasman Canyoning (1 hour, State Highway 6, 60)